tim-dombrowski/national-debt-project/R Notebook/README.md

   us generate nice graphics to visualize the data.
 - The [zoo package](https://cran.r-project.org/package=zoo) contains the
   `rollmean()` function that is used in some visualizations.

+The first three lines in the setup chunk below will automatically install any R packages that you may be missing.
+Another observation to make about the code chunk is that it is labeled as ‘setup’, which is a special name that the R Notebook will recognize and automatically run prior to running any other code chunk.
+This is useful for loading in packages and setting up other global options that will be used throughout the notebook.

 ``` r
 # Create list of packages needed for this exercise